Glenfiddich Piping and Fiddle Championships: The Glenfiddich Fiddle Championship

 The Glenfiddich Fiddle Championship was added in 1989 to the existing Glenfiddich Piping Championships – to reward, encourage and perpetuate the art of fiddle playing throughout the world.

 Eight finalists are hand selected to compete following successes throughout the year, with each finalist giving a recital incorporating all the various styles of composition including a set of tunes by a specific composer – a new composer is chosen annually.

+In 2016, the Glenfiddich Fiddle Championship was discontinued.
+A celebratory non-competitive event was held at Blair Castle in which all previous champions were invited to perform.

 2015 Championship

 The Glenfiddich Fiddle Championship 2015 was won by George Davidson of Tarves in Aberdeenshire.

 Second place went to Maggie Adamson of Fladdabister, Shetland, and third place went to Mari Black of Boston, Massachusetts, USA.

 2014 Championship

 The Glenfiddich Fiddle Championship 2014 was won by Mari Black of Boston, Massachusetts, USA.

 Second place went to George Davidson of Tarves in Aberdeenshire, and third place went to Maura Shawn Scanlin of Boone, North Carolina, USA.

 2012 Championship

 The Glenfiddich Fiddle Championship 2012 was won by Maggie Adamson from Shetland.

 Second place went to Erin Smith of Aberdeen, and third place went to Ronald Jappy of Findochty.